Oxford Sheep

 The Oxford sheep breed was developed in Oxford County in England.
 A mix between Hampshires and Cotwolds, it has also been suggested that in the early development the breed also benefited from a small amount of Southdown lineage as well.

-Oxford Sheep Read More »
+A Guide to Docking Sheep Tails Safely Read More »

 The Katahdin sheep breed originated from crossing the Wiltshire Horn, Suffolk and St. Croix breeds of sheep.
 The Katahdin breed was developed in Maine and is named after the mountain in Maine where Michael Piel created the breed, the highest peak in the state.